Jerkiller/Appunti-Esami-Azure-Ita/appunti-six-sigma-yellow-belt.md

   * Skills
 * VoC - what the customer wants and needs (must know who are the customer and what they value)
 * CtQ - set of goals that are **Critical to Quality** that must be satisified
-  * CtQ-Flowdown/Tree - tree diagram from VoC to CtQ
+  * CtQ-Flowdown/Tree - tree diagram from VoC/requirement to driver to CtQ
   * QDF - Quality Function Deployment - house of quality map CtQ and VoC
   * CtQ like must be quick in answering calls, specified CtQ like must answer in less than 30 sec
   * Prioritize CtQ
+  * quality drivers = aspects where quality expresses.
+E.g. SERVICE - friendly techniciansm, timely service...
+  * different from CTC critical to customer. e.g. criptography and security standards is a CTQ not a CTC
 * See the process / start to finish or finish to start.
 Measure, speak, ask quetions.
 Gemba walk, process walk
   * To optimize movement, spaghetti diagram (map with curves of how people moves during process)
 * SIPOC or COPIS - scheme to map the process / diagram Supplier Input Process Output Customer